Halesia monticola: Range

 The silverbell tree grows mostly in the southern Appalachian Mountains and into southern Alabama and Georgia, with small outlying populations up to and barely north of the Ohio River, and along the Oklahoma-Arkansas border.
 It is apparently absent from Mississippi and Louisiana.
 In the cited reference, this species is referred to as Halesia carolina.

 Cultivation

 The mountain silverbell is cultivated in many places around the world.
 Although it may be difficult to transplant, once established, it is easy to grow.
-It blooms while still quite small, only about 4 meters tall.
+It blooms while still quite small, only about 4 m tall.